TobitSoftware/chayns-components/react-chayns-accordion/README.md

 # Accordion-Component #

 The Accordion-Component is part of the *tobit-chayns_components* package.
-It can be installed via the Tobit-Npm-Server:
+It can be installed via npm:

     npm install --save-dev tobit-chayns_components